nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag/tag_reference.rst

 .. important::

-  このタグは非推奨であるため使用しないこと。
+  This tag is deprecated and should not be used.
-  詳細は、 :ref:`prettyPrint tagの使用を推奨しない理由 <tag-pretty_print_tag-deprecated>` を参照。
+  For details, see :ref:`reason why the use of prettyPrint tag is not recommended <tag-pretty_print_tag-deprecated>`.

 .. table::
    :class: tag-reference

    ====================================== ==========================================================================================
    Attribute                              Description
    ====================================== ==========================================================================================
    name ``required``                      Name used to acquire the value to be displayed from the variable scope
    ====================================== ==========================================================================================